 The Department plays one of the most important roles in the MAGLITE Multinational Joint Logistics Training.
 In recent years, the Department’s activities have played a key role in the military acquisition, critical infrastructure protection and research on supply chain security.
 The MAGLITE drill has been, and in the future will continue to be an important part of the military operational logistics master’s degree program, which is the part of the vocational training and accords to the requirements and Output Sample Curriculum.
 The department is responsible for the implementation and conduct of the drill, which provides the department faculty with lecturers who are involved in it.

 Department of Supply and Military Transportation

-The main fields of the Department’s research activities and the main publication topics are defence logistics, military transportation, military supply, the supply chain, economic security and defence economics, the personal carbon-footprint of military staff, the carbon and water footprint of military operations, the carbon and water footprint of the Army or even of NATO and the sustainable development of armies.
+The main fields of the Department’s research activities and the main publication topics are defence logistics, military transportation, military finance, military supply, the supply chain, economic security and defence economics, the personal carbon-footprint of military staff, the carbon and water footprint of military operations, the carbon and water footprint of the Army or even of NATO and the sustainable development of armies.